skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 the date but the new URL is only the domain and the title.
 That breaks thousands of links all over the Internet.
 Visitors using those old links will be welcomed with an ugly "404 Not Found" --- or worse, as I've seen more than once, a "200 Found" blank page.
+These are missed opportunities for new readers.

 If you *really* must change your URLs, the next best thing is to use an HTTP "301 Moved Permanently" and redirect to the new URL.
-This will leave all those old links intact and encourage new links to point to the new address.
+This will leave all those old links intact and encourage new links to use the new address.
+If you don't know how this works, ask your local computer geek about it.

 You should also avoid having multiple URLs for the same content without a redirect.
 Search engines will punish you for it and it's